House on the Rock.

 Sea Monster.

-Next is "Heritage Of The Sea."
-This three-level blimp hangar-of-a- room is dominated by a 200-foot long sea monster battling a giant squid.
-Ship replicas and other flotsam line the ramp that climbs to the top of the chamber.
+"Heritage of the Sea" is a particularly brain-searing creation at House on the Rock: a four-story blimp-hangar-of-a-room dominated by a 200-foot-long sea monster battling a giant squid.
+Ship models and other flotsam line the ramp that climbs to the top of the chamber.
 People grip the railing, fixing their sights on the exit, far above.

 Jordan's creations rivet visitors.
 "It must've cost him a million dollars."
-"No, no, he was an genius, an eccentric genius."
+"No, no, he was a genius, an eccentric genius."
 "And they keep saying he was a poor man."
-"Well he never had any in his pocket since he was always buying things."
+"Well he never had any money in his pocket since he was always buying things."

 Address: